whitefusionhq/phaedra/README.md

 # Phaedra: Serverless Ruby Functions

 Phaedra is a web microframework for writing serverless Ruby functions.
 They are isolated pieces of logic which respond to HTTP requests (GET, POST, etc.) and typically get mounted at a particular URL path.
-They can be tested locally and deployed to a supported serverless hosting platform or to any [Rack-compatible web server](https://github.com/rack/rack).
+They can be tested locally and deployed to a supported serverless hosting platform, in a container via Docker & Docker Compose, or to any [Rack-compatible web server](https://github.com/rack/rack).

 Serverless compatibility is presently focused on [Vercel](https://vercel.com) and [OpenFaaS](https://openfaas.com), but there are likely additional platforms we'll be adding support for in the future.